daryl-cecile/darylcecile.net/notes_markdown/burning-bright-without-burning-out.md

 better understand how it affects me, in the hope that it may help others.
 </InfoBox>

-One of the biggest epidemic in software engineering at the moment, is <abbr link="https://mentalhealth-uk.org/burnout/">burnout</abbr>;
+One of the biggest epidemic in software engineering at the moment, is <abbr link="https://mentalhealth-uk.org/burnout/" title="Burnout">burnout</abbr>;
 A word that has almost become synonymous with working in tech over the past couple of years.
-According to <abbr title="World Health Organisation">WHO</abbr>'s definition, an individual suffering from burnout is known to experience feelings of exhaustion, mental numbness, demotivation, and cynicism — often in relation to hobbies or occupation.
+According to the <abbr title="World Health Organisation">WHO</abbr> definition, an individual suffering from burnout is known to experience feelings of exhaustion, mental numbness, demotivation, and cynicism — often in relation to hobbies or occupation.